ibm-cloud-docs/solution-tutorials/sql-database.md

 # SQL Database for Cloud Data

-To build a new cloud app I need to store relational data.
-I need to select a SQL database, set it up, load data, bind it to my app.
-The database needs to have some security and I need to monitor it once the app is in production.
+This tutorial shows how to provision a SQL (relational) database service, create a table and load a larger data set into the database.
+Thereafter, we deploy a web app to make use of that data and show how to access the cloud database.
+The app is written in Python using the [Flask framework](http://flask.pocoo.org/).

 ## Objectives

 * Pick an SQL database service
 * Create SQL database
-* Create the schema
+* Create the database schema (table)
-* Load initial data
+* Load data
-* Connect the app to the database (share credentials)
+* Connect the app and database service (share credentials)
-* Secure the SQL database
-* Monitoring
-* (Discuss) Backups & Recovery
+* Monitoring, Backups & Recovery, Security

 ## Before you begin
 {: #prereqs}

-1. > ​
+1. Go to [GeoNames](http://www.geonames.org/) and download and extract the file [cities1000.zip](http://download.geonames.org/export/dump/cities1000.zip).
+It holds information about cities with a population of more than 1000.
+We are going to use it as data set.

-2. ​
+2.

 ## Provision the SQL Database
 Start by creating an instance of the **Db2 Warehouse on Cloud** service.